TEKLEAB MENGHISTEAB

 Family

-Dr Tekleab’s wife Wubie Kahsay and their daughters Hana (22), Sesayit (20), and Rediet (17) have left Eritrea for security.
-They have not seen or spoken to him since he was imprisoned.
+Dr Tekleab’s wife Wubie Kahsay and their daughters Hana, Sesayit and Rediet have left Eritrea for security.
+They have not seen or spoken to him since he was imprisoned, when his daughters were aged 6, 4 and 1.

 Read more about the persecution of Christians in Eritrea.